A platform helps employees make tangible, company-wide sustainability improvements

 Spotted: The Intergovernmental Panel on Climate Change (IPCC)’s synthesis report contains a final warning to the world of the dangers of not keeping climate change to 1.5 degrees Celsius or below.
 With temperatures already 1.1 degrees Celsius above pre-industrial temperatures, there is a very slim window of time to push carbon emissions to a peak before they must rapidly decline.
 And Canadian startup Carbon Neutral Club has spotted a gap between corporate intentions and results that is slowing down progress.

-More than 70 per cent of companies are setting sustainability goals, yet very few are achieving them, something that researchers say comes down to a lack of agreement on what to do and how to take action.
+Over 80 per cent of companies are setting climate-related sustainability goals, yet very few are achieving them, something that researchers say comes down to a lack of agreement on what to do and how to take action in order to balance long-term goals with short-term priorities.
 Carbon Neutral Club helps reduce that uncertainty by turning employees into the driver of a company’s climate change work.
 The Club’s Sustainable Behaviours Platform supports workforce Climate Culture through personal carbon footprint measurements, Scope 3 measurements, team action goals, carbon offsets, and sustainable rewards.

 Timely, quality data is crucial in the fight to stop irreparable climate damage.
 Springwise has spotted innovations like an energy-tracking platform and supply chain decarbonisation support that are helping companies make sense of the volume of information and then translate that data into effective change.